cjacker/opensource-toolchain-avr/README.md

 The blink example in this repo provide a configurable 'Makefile', you can change the 'MCU_TYPE' defined in 'Makefile'.

+**NOTE: there is a lot of tutotial use `-R .eeprom` with avr-objcopy, it's meaningless for this example."

 # 4. Programming

-After 'main.hex' generated, there are various way to program 'main.hex' to AVR MCU.
+After 'main.hex' generated, there are various way to program 'main.hex' to AVR MCU. it depend on which protocol your AVR MCU supported and which adapter you use.

 ## 4.1 with avrdude